ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ### Step 3: Decompose the solution (Application, Network, etc) into service segments, components and modules
-This step entails breaking down the solution into its service segments, components, and modules for a detailed examination of its structure.
+Step 3 entails the decomposition of the solution, which may comprise the application, network, and other elements, into service segments, components, and modules.
+This deconstruction allows for a detailed examination of the various building blocks within the system, providing a comprehensive understanding of its structure.

 #### Step Breakdown
 | Step | Input | Means | Participants | Output |